ops-center/alerts/charts/proxysql/ticket-template.md

 There are four different phases for a KubeDB managed ProxySQL object.
 ``Ready`` ``Provisioning`` ``critical`` ``NotReady``

-Below we have discussed what the phases actually mean and what we recommend to do while contacting us with your issues.

 **Ready:** KubeDB Managed ProxySQL phase becomes Ready when every proxysql server is connected with the cluster and working properly.
 There's nothing to worry about.

 **Provisioning:** Usually, the ProxySQL phase is set to `Provisioning` while bootstrapping for the first time.
-If you find the proxysql phase is stuck in the provisional state for a long time, there may be some misconfiguration, lack of k8s resources, or miscellaneous issues.
+If you find the proxysql phase is stuck in the provisioning state for a long time, there may be some misconfiguration, lack of k8s resources, or miscellaneous issues.
-To step ahead for solution, first we need to observe the whole situation.
-For this purpose we need to describe the proxysql, check the configuration, get the operator and pod logs and find the reason.
+A recommended approach is to describe the ProxySQL object, check the configuration, operator, and pod logs and find the reason.

 You can contact to AppsCode with the following things attached,
 - Get the ProxySQL object: